matteeyao/apprenticeship/README.md

 end
 ```

-As a result adding some functionality to the `Board` class, the test case should now succeed, as seen in the following terminal output:
+As a result adding some functionality to the `Board` class, the test case now succeeds, as seen in the following output:

 ```zsh
 Finished in 0.0009 seconds (files took 0.088 seconds to load) 1 example, 0 failures
 ```

+Adding

 ## Summary